What do we Understand by a Unit Price Contract?

 Delay in Payments

 Many times contractors face the problem of delay in their due payments.
-Remeasurement or adding up units to the work is a time taking process.
+Remeasurement or adding up units to work is a time taking process.
 Its planning and approval may delay the entire project.
 This will eventually delay the payment of the contractor.

 Difficulty in Pricing